Tuition Appeal Procedures

 - The burden of proof rests with the student.

-- Appeal documents are accepted at Income Accounting and Student Loan Services in the Student Services Building:
+- Tuition appeal form with supporting documentation may be submitted at the Income Accounting and Student Loan Services office, in the Student Services Building, room 155:

 Income Accounting-Tuition Appeal